rain1017/quick-pomelo/README.md

 # quick-pomelo
-Rapid and robust game server framework based on pomelo and memdb
+Rapid and robust game server framework based on Pomelo and MemDB

 ## Why Quick?